Home

 This game is all about getting the kids to take little touches of the soccer ball.
 The kids begin the game by shouting out altogether "What time is it sleeping bear?"
 The sleeping bear (who will be pretending to sleep talk) will respond with either one-o-clock, two-o-clock, three-o-clock or four-o-clock.

 If the bear says three-o-clock, the kids will take three small touches/kicks of the soccer ball toward the bear.
 This continues until the kids get close to the sleeping bear.
 The bear will then wake-up and chase the kids back to where they started.
-BDon't be too scary though or they will cry!
+Don't be too scary though or they will cry!

 A useful progression to this soccer practice drill is to see how quickly the kids can get back to where they started after the bear wakes up.
 They must take their ball with them remember.
 Also, get the kids to show you their drag-back turns and reward the best ones.

-coaching points
+Coaching points

 -> Don't let the kids put their hands on the soccer ball